ChrisP3D/Houdini_digitalAsset_AutoMaterial/README.md

-# Houdini_digitalAsset_AutoMaterial
+# Auto Material digital asset
  Python Script to automatically load and create material and texture nodes.
-Currently only has functionality for Red Shfit
+ Currently only has functionality for Redhfit